Glossary of Concordium Terms#

 Action that creates a new smart contract instance with the initial state.
 The only way to update the instance state is by invoking the instance’s entrypoints.

 A smart contract module together with a specific state and an amount of CCD tokens.
 Multiple smart contract instances can be created from the same module.
-Smart contract instances can be created from a deployed smart contract
+Smart contract instances can be created from a deployed smart contract module via the

 Invoke means to call something into effect.

-Invoke is also the act of triggering a receive function in a smart contract from concordium-client
+Invoke is also the act of triggering a receive function in a smart contract from

 and viewing its return value.
 Invoking an instance is not a transaction and it does not change the state of a contract.
 Invoking can be useful to either view information about the instance or to test a receive method before running an update.
 Because invoking is not a transaction, there is no fee to run invoke.
-Click here to see examples of how to use invoke to view information about the instance.
+Click here to see examples of how to use invoke to view information about the instance.- Issuer#

 A proof to determine if an attribute of a user’s identity is included in a given set, for example, lives in the EU.
 Can also be a non-membership proof.